jaydarkseed757/log_compressor/README.md

 - `bash` 4.2 or newer (RHEL 7/8/9 all qualify)
 - `find` and GNU coreutils (`stat`, `sort`, `rm`, `date`, `chmod`, `chown`, `touch`)
 - At least one compressor for the formats you use: `gzip`/`pigz`, `bzip2`/`lbzip2`, `xz`, and/or `7z`/`7za`/`7zr`
-- `lsof` is optional; if present, open files are skipped, otherwise that check is skipped with a warning
+- `lsof` and `xargs` are optional; if both are present, files currently held open by another process are skipped.
+If either is missing, that check is skipped with a warning (everything else still runs). `xargs` ships with findutils, so it is present wherever `find` is.

 On RHEL the parallel and 7z tools come from EPEL:

 ```
-sudo dnf install pigz lbzip2 p7zip    # xz threading is built in (xz >= 5.2)
+sudo dnf install pigz lbzip2 p7zip lsof    # xz threading is built in (xz >= 5.2)
 ```

+(`lsof` enables the open-file safety check; it is usually already installed.)

 ## Installation